MESA-QUEST: Tracing the formation of direct collapse black hole seeds via quasi-stars: Discussion Conclusions

 Our models are presently a first-principles approximation of quasi-star evolution and black hole seed growth.
 We are limited by our understanding of accretion physics as well as the modeling of the interplay between mass ejection and accretion at the surface of the quasi-star.
 We plan to explore this interplay further in future work in order to understand the range of black hole seed masses that can be attained and the relevant conditions.
 We also plan to explore new inner boundary conditions as there is no indication that either of the two presented here is more accurate than any other.
-We have also neglected the roles of rotation and magnetic fields on quasi-star evolution, which we also aim to explore in future work.
+We have also neglected the roles of rotation and magnetic fields on quasi-star evolution \mb{as they are non-trivial given both the 1D nature of \mesa\ and the need to implement coupled schemes for the envelope and BH.} We aim to explore the addition of these phenomena in future work.

 Lastly, a better understanding of black hole accretion physics is vital to fully understanding quasi-star evolution and stability.
 Future work on GRRMHD simulations can provide more accurate rates and behaviors around the black hole and would allow us to more accurately study quasi-stars as a heavy seed formation channel.